Choosing a cruising sailboat: what options to look for?

 • Additional options you wish to have

-RM yachts, plywood monohull sailboats from 30ft to 45ft, are delivered with a great standard of equipment (beyond the market’s average yacht).
+RM yachts are delivered with a great standard of equipment (beyond the market’s average yacht).
 Because all owners are different, and all the navigations (blue water cruising, transatlantic, ocean crossing, coastal cruising, etc.) are too, we have built a list of additional options available to make sure you can fully personalize your future yacht.

 These options are suitable for both performance and comfort: